carbonblack/cbapi-python/README.md

 * ``credentials.response`` for CB Response
 * ``credentials.protection`` for CB Protection

-For example, if you use a PSC product, you should have created a credentials file in one of these locations:
+For example, if you use a Carbon Black Cloud product, you should have created a credentials file in one of these locations:

 * ``/etc/carbonblack/credentials.psc``
 * ``~/.carbonblack/credentials.psc``